dcppc/2018-september-workshop/docs/agenda.md

 ### Quickview

+#### Meeting locations

-This is an overview of the main meeting locations.
-Note: the C4 meeting, STAGE steering committee meeting and the commonsing meeting are by invitation only.
+_Note: the C4 meeting, STAGE steering committee meeting and the commonsing meeting are by invitation only.__

 Day | Time | Description | Room
 --- | --- |:--- | ---